crotwell/gradle-macappbundle/README.md

 A [Gradle](http://www.gradle.org) Plugin to create a Mac OSX .app application and dmg based on the project.

-**Version 2.1.2 released 13 October 2015.**
+**Version 2.1.3 released 2 November 2015.**

 Now available via the Gradle Plugin Portal.
 Please see: http://plugins.gradle.org/plugin/edu.sc.seis.macAppBundle

 To add to a gradle project, add this to build.gradle and run **gradle createApp** or **gradle createDmg**.
 The first should work on most systems, the second will only work on Mac OSX as it uses hdiutils which is a Mac-only application.
 Also see the [Wiki](https://github.com/crotwell/gradle-macappbundle/wiki/Intro) for more information.

-As of version 1.0.9, the macappbundle is available from mavenCentral, which fixes an issue with downloads no longer working in Gradle from code.google.com.
-The groupId and artifactId have also changed to edu.sc.seis.gradle and macappbundle.
+As of version 1.0.9, the
+groupId and artifactId changed to edu.sc.seis.gradle and macappbundle.

-For gradle 2.1:
+For gradle 2.1 or later:
 ```
 plugins {
-  id "edu.sc.seis.macAppBundle" version "2.1.2"
+  id "edu.sc.seis.macAppBundle" version "2.1.3"
 }
 ```